Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 ### Challenges of scale: The CAP theorem

-For many years, the big relational database vendors (Oracle, IBM, Sybase, and to a lesser extent Microsoft) have been the mainstay of how data were stored.
+For many years, the big relational database vendors (Oracle, IBM, Sybase, Microsoft) have been the mainstay of how data were stored.
 During the Internet boom, startups looking for low-cost alternatives to commercial relational DBMSs turned to MySQL and PostgreSQL.
-However, these systems proved inadequate for big sites as they could not cope well with large traffic spikes, for example when many customers all suddenly wanted to order the same item.
+However, these systems proved inadequate for big websites as they could not cope well with large traffic spikes, for example when many customers all suddenly wanted to order the same item.
 That is, they did not *scale*.